Relationship between mantle convection

 - Image of Mons Olympus, the largest basaltic volcanic construct in the Solar System, found on the Tharsis Bulge of Mars.

-- Site describing Tharsis crustal dichotomy, with animation that shows global scale asymmetry convection model.
+- Paper describing Tharsis crustal dichotomy, with diagrams that show a global scale asymmetry convection model, Wenzel et al. 2004.

 Stratified vs. whole mantle convection

 What is the significance of the upper-lower mantle boundary?

 - 670 km phase change: major viscosity barrier,

 depth of deepest earthquakes, major velocity changes.